How to Become a Cytotechnologist

 The cytotechnology program at the University of Arkansas is a degree completion program that can be completed in three semesters.
 Graduates of the cytotechnology program are eligible to apply for the certification examination in cytotechnology given by the American Society of Clinical Pathology Board of Certification.

 Applicants to the program must have completed 80 credits of courses in English, mathematics, fine arts & humanities, and social sciences to be eligible for the program.
 All accepted applicants must consent to a criminal background check and drug screen before matriculation.
-Most clinical sites require background checks and drug screens during the didactic and clinical phase of the program.
+Most clinical sites require background checks and drug screens during the didactic and clinical phases of the program.

 • Location: Little Rock, AR

-• Accreditation: Commission on Accreditation of Allied Health Education Programs (CAAHEP)
+• Accreditation: Commission on Accreditation of Allied Health Education Programs (CAAHEP); Distance Education Accrediting Commission (DEAC)

-Indiana University-Purdue University Indianapolis – BS in cytotechnology
+Indiana University – BS in cytotechnology

-The cytotechnology program at Indiana University-Purdue University Indianapolis is designed to prepare students for a career in clinical cytology.
+The cytotechnology program at Indiana University is designed to prepare students for a career in clinical cytology.
 The program provides students with a comprehensive understanding of the field, enabling them to function as competent cytotechnologists.

 • Location: Indianapolis, IN

-• Accreditation: Commission on Accreditation of Allied Health Education Programs (CAAHEP)
+• Accreditation: Commission on Accreditation of Allied Health Education Programs (CAAHEP); Higher Learning Commission (HLC)

 Rachel Drummond, MEd